Snapshot of the Colombia Digital Nomad Visa in 2026

 -

-Start gathering documents at least two to three months before your intended travel date.
+Start gathering documents at least a month before your intended travel date.
 Some documents, such as background checks, can take weeks to obtain.

 -

-Account for extra time in case documents need to be translated, apostilled, or notarized.
+Account for extra time for documents that need to be translated, apostilled, or notarized.

 -